Mean field analysis of stochastic networks with reservation: Introduction

 \subsection{Simple reservation model}

 The simple reservation model can be described as follows.
 It consists of $N$ stations of finite capacity $K$ and $M_N$ cars.
 Users arrive at rate $\lambda$ in each station.
-Such a user reserves a parking space at a randomly chosen destination station when he or she picks up a car.
+A user reserves a parking space at a randomly chosen destination station when he or she picks up a car.
 If it is not possible, the unhappy user leaves the system.
 Otherwise, after a trip with exponential distribution of parameter $\mu$, the car is parked at its reserved parking space in the destination station.

+The system is said to be large when $N$ and $M_N$ tend to infinity at the same order.
+Only the fleet size $M_N$ is of the order of $N$.
+The other variables such as the arrival rate per station $\lambda$ or the mean trip duration $ 1/\mu$ are bounded, so of the order of $1$.
+Indeed, the increase in the number of $N$ stations can be considered as a densification of the service area, and not as an extension.
+There is no reason for the mean trip time to increase.
+The aim of studying the model when $N$ tends to infinity is to obtain an approximation of a car-sharing system with a large fleet and a large number of stations.
+The aim is not to study the physical extension of the service area or the number of stations.

-The system is said to be large when $N$ and $M_N$ tend to infinity with $s_N = M_N/N$ tending to a constant $s$ called {\em the average number of cars per station}.
+Let us denote by $s_N$ the ratio $M_N/N$, tending to a constant $s$ which is {\em the average number of cars per station}.
 This sizing parameter $s$ is a key parameter of the system.
 In \cite{bourdais2020mean}, this policy is studied in a homogeneous framework by a mean-field approach, using a large-scale analysis similar to that of bike-sharing systems in \cite{fricker2016incentives}.

-Due to the the parking space reservation, the state of a station is described in \cite{bourdais2020mean} by two components: the number of cars and the number of reserved parking spaces, which is the main difference with \cite{fricker2016incentives}.
-This bi-dimensional process is Markovian.
-With standard arguments, mean-field convergence is established.
-Note that the analysis of the equilibrium point is much more delicate with parking space reservation.
+Due to the the parking space reservation, the state of each station is described in \cite{bourdais2020mean} by a vector with two components: the number of cars and the number of reserved parking spaces, which is the main difference with \cite{fricker2016incentives}.
+The state process is $2N$-dimensional and Markovian.
+With standard arguments, the mean-field convergence is established.
+Beyond this, the analysis of the equilibrium point is much more delicate with parking space reservation.

 The aim of the paper is to prove these results extended to the double reservation model introduced as follows.
-In particular, it gives the proof of \cite[Theorem 2]{bourdais2020mean} omitted in~\cite{bourdais2020mean} on the simple reservation model.
+In particular, our papers gives the proof of \cite[Theorem 2]{bourdais2020mean} omitted in~\cite{bourdais2020mean} on the simple reservation model.